 Input from persons with disabilities was provided through the unmet transit needs hearing process and through consultation with social services providers serving the disabled population in the county [e.g., Social Services Transportation Advisory Council).
 In concert with the Inyo LTC, the Mono LTC recently updated the Inyo-Mono Counties Coordinated Public Transit-Human Services Transportation Plan through ESTA.

+Non-English-Speaking Population

+Input from persons that are non-English speaking through transportation planning processes is welcome.
+An effort will be made to meet requests for non-English-speaking individuals.
 For language interpretation services, the Mono County Behavioral Health department has staff that can assist individuals with translating.
 Typical types of translating services include document translation or a language interpreter for meetings.

+Objective 9: Periodic Review of Public Involvement Process

+The Mono County LTC intends to maintain a current and up to date RTP.
+The Commission, the Town of Mammoth Lakes, and communities will continue to review and refine the information and directives in the RTP on an annual basis.
+Comments received during the 2015 review of the RTP that require further public and community consideration will be addressed during plan maintenance in accordance with state requirements.
+At a minimum, this plan shall be updated every four years as allowed by SB 375 (four-year vs. five-year cycle).
+Additional review of the RTP will take place every couple of years as part of the Regional Transportation Improvement Program development and implementation.